 - We learned through a connection with Nashua NH, that the Rev. Jeffrey Campbell served our congregation for several years while he was teaching at the Putney School.
 We will plan a significant discussion of reparation and recognition of his service.

-Part of the session focussed on the UUA Common Endowment Fund, with particular focus on the Common Endowment’s expanded program of Community Investing including a matching program to invest in community alongside congregations.
+Part of the session focused on the UUA Common Endowment Fund, with particular focus on the Common Endowment’s expanded program of Community Investing including a matching program to invest in community alongside congregations.